Time to Stop Talking About Speech Laws and Start Talking About Speech Rights!

 “To whom do you award the right to decide which speech is harmful or who is the harmful speaker?
 Or determine in advance what are the harmful consequences going to be, that we know enough about in advance to prevent?
 To whom would you give this job?
 To whom are you going to award the job of being the censor?
 Isn’t it a famous old story that the man who has to read all the pornography, in order to decide what’s fit to be passed and what’s fit not to be, is the man most likely to be debauched?”

-Instead of concocting all kinds of ways to suppress speech in Canada, I believe we would be better served going the other way and encouraging more free speech, not less.
-We shouldn't let our publicly funded academic institutions shut down free thought because some Professor or student doesn't like what someone is saying and is "offended".
-By levying more laws against speech, we are waiting for more Lindsay Sheperd stories to happen and it is pretty clear from the response of the public, that Canadians don't want this to happen.
-Even as adults we can learn much from the children's rhyme, "sticks and stones may break my bones but words will never hurt me.
+Instead of concocting all kinds of ways to suppress speech in Canada, we would be better served going the other way and encouraging more free speech.
+We shouldn’t let our publicly funded academic institutions shut down free thought because some Professor or student doesn’t like what someone is saying and is “offended”.
+By levying more laws against speech, we are waiting for more Lindsay Sheperd stories to happen, and it is pretty clear from the public response that Canadians don’t want this to happen.
+Adults should reflect on the children’s rhyme, “Sticks and stones may break my bones, but words will never hurt me”.